Jaycelab/Jaycelab-Portfolio/README.md

 Welcome to my portfolio page.
 This is a WIP, simple web page that showcases my work and skills using pure HTML, CSS and vanila Javascript.
 Feel free to explore my other projects and/or contact me for any questions.

 ## Known issues
+- Improve responsive design by adding grid and more media query thresholds
+- Work on Search SVG function in javascript
 - Fix image quality
 - Fix slider image wrapping

+## Tasks
-- Create ontact form
+- Create contact form
 - Create About grid section depicting services and products
 - Create Footer section with social links
 - Set up gallery page using grid display filtered by cuisines
 - Create second container gallery carousel
-- Improve responsive design by adding grid and more media query thresholds
-- Work on Search SVG function in javascript
 - Create elevator arrow to scoll back to top page
 - Optional: Setup light theme option trigger mode

 ## Projects